QueenieCplusplus/Routing_Strategy/README.md

 # BGP

-it allows peering betweens ASs (Admin Domain), and able to develop rules on ASs, instead of network-by-network basis.
+it allows peering betweens ASs (Admin Domain or Autonomous System), and able to develop rules on ASs, instead of network-by-network basis.